-We also use a microHAM station control system and contesting equipment and we want to fully integrate our new Flex-6700 SDR with this gear.
-Our Flex-6700 uses a dedicated Microphone to avoid some audio integration issues that we encountered between the Flex-6700 and the microHAM MK2R+ that we use in our station.
+We also use a microHAM station control system and contesting equipment as part of our remote operating gateway, and we want to fully integrate our new Flex-6700 SDR with this gear.
+Our Flex-6700 uses a dedicated Microphone to avoid audio integration issues that we encountered between the Flex-6700 and the microHAM MK2R+ that we use in our station.

 The first step in this project was to develop a system design (pictured above).
-We opted for an architecture which uses the Flex SDR as a third radio in Anita’s Operating Position.
-Her position is now a SO2R setup with a Yaesu FTdx5000 as the primary radio and a choice of either an Icom IC-7600 or the Flex-6700 SDR as the second active radio.
+We opted for an architecture that uses the Flex SDR as a third radio in Anita’s Operating Position.
+Her position is now an SO2R setup with a Yaesu FTdx5000 as the primary radio and a choice of an Icom IC-7600 or the Flex-6700 SDR as the second active radio.

 The diagram above shows the details of the device interconnections which make up the SDR Radio System.
 The microHAM SMD Antenna Controller requires a serial CAT interface to its host Flex-6700 SDR to determine what band and frequency the SDR is on.
-The Flex-6700 SDR does not provide such an interface directly but it does create CAT control virtual ports on a host Personal Computer (PC).
+The Flex-6700 SDR does not provide such an interface directly but creates CAT control virtual ports on a host Personal Computer (PC).

 To solve this problem, we used an application called DDUtil to bridge the derived CAT port associated with the SDR to a physical serial port on the PC.
 The PC’s physical port is then connected to the microHAM SMD associated with the Flex-6700 SDR.
 The pictures above show how DDUtil is set up to do this.

-The microHAM gear, WinKeyer, Rotators, Radio CAT Interfaces, Amplifier/Auto Tuner Interfaces, etc. all use serial or COM ports on a host PC for control.
-It’s also true that many loggers have trouble with accessing serial ports above COM16.
-All of this requires a carefully developed COM port allocation plan for a complex station like ours.
+The microHAM gear, WinKeyer, Rotators, Radio CAT Interfaces, Amplifier/Auto Tuner Interfaces, etc., all use serial or COM ports on a host PC for control.
+It’s also true that many loggers have trouble accessing serial ports above COM16.
+This requires a carefully developed COM port allocation plan for a complex station like ours.
 The figure above shows this part of our design.

-The last part of the hardware puzzle required to integrate the SDR into our station was the installation of a second microHAM uLink Bus Hub, microHAM Relay 10 Control Box and an A/B antenna switch which is controlled by the microHAM SMDs.
+The last part of the hardware puzzle required to integrate the SDR into our station was the installation of a second microHAM uLink Bus Hub, microHAM Relay 10 Control Box, and an A/B antenna switch controlled by the microHAM SMDs.
 This allows the 4th radio port on our antenna switching matrix to be shared between the Icom IC-7600 and the Flex-6700 SDR.

-The last step in the integration of the Flex-6700 SDR was to configure the microHAM system for the new equipment.
-This involves adding SMD #5 to the microHAM system and configuring it (and the rest of the system) to know about the Flex-6700 SDR, associated amplifier and its interconnections to the rest of the system.
+The last step in integrating the Flex-6700 SDR was configuring the microHAM system for the new equipment.
+This involves adding SMD #5 to the microHAM system and configuring it (and the rest of the system) to know about the Flex-6700 SDR, associated amplifier, and its interconnections to the rest of the system.

-The Flex-6700 SDR Hardware is controlled and operated via FlexRadio’s SmartSDR Application over a network.
-We have 1 Gbps wired and an 802.11 b/g/n Wireless Ethernet systems in our how and the SmartSDR/Flex-6700 SDR combination works well over either network.
-The software-based approach used with most SDR allows new features to be added to the radio via software upgrades.
+The Flex-6700 SDR Hardware is controlled and operated over a network via FlexRadio’s SmartSDR Application.
+We have 1 Gbps wired and an 802.11 b/g/n Wireless Ethernet system in our home, and the SmartSDR/Flex-6700 SDR combination works well over either network.
+The software-based approach with most SDRs allows new features to be added to the radio via software upgrades.

 Flex-6700 SDR With CW Skimmer

-We will cover some additional software and integration steps to realize our Remote Operating goals.
-For now, check out the above video to see how the system performs.
+We will cover additional software and integration steps to realize our Remote Operating goals.
+Check out the above video to see how the system performs.
 This video was recorded using our Flex-6700 SDR and CW Skimmer during the 2015 ARRL CW Sweepstakes Contest.
 We are really enjoying operating in CW mode with the new SDR setup!